 Should an employer take steps to prevent an employee who should be self-isolating from attending work?

-With effect from 28 September, it is a criminal offence in England for an employee to knowingly permit an employee to work, other than from home, in certain circumstances, as explained here.
+With effect from 28 September 2020, it is a criminal offence in England for an employer to knowingly permit an employee to work, other than from home, in certain circumstances, as explained here.

 In addition, it is an employer's duty to protect the health, safety and welfare of their employees and other people who might be affected by their business.
 Employers must do whatever is reasonably practicable to achieve this.
 If an employer knowingly allows any individual to attend work during a period when they should be self-isolating in accordance with the above-mentioned public health guidelines, it may be in breach of that duty.